hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 ## Final thoughts

-It seems clear to me that Java 23 is TODO, with no less than 12 JEPs delivered!
-And that's not even all that's new: [many other updates](https://jdk.java.net/22/release-notes) were included in this release, including thousands of performance, stability and security updates.
-TODO
+This release of Java didn't have as many new features as previous versions, but there's still more than enough going on in our favourite language.
+Project Amber is still going strong, making Java more expressive and elegant.
+String templates might be missing from this release, but its omission shows that the preview process is working as intended.
+We can look forward to getting a redesigned version in the future.
+Also, Java is becoming friendlier towards newcomers now that beginner programs can be shorter than before.
+And that's not all that's new: [many other updates](https://jdk.java.net/23/release-notes) were included in this release, including thousands of performance, stability and security updates.
+So what are you waiting for?
+Time to take this brand-new Java version for a test drive!